 Superlist started in 2019 in the Netherlands.
 Following the first Superlist on the theme of health, published in October 2020, new Superlists will be published periodically, each focusing on a different theme.
 Superlist Green Netherlands, will be published end of May 2021.

-A feasibility study for Superlist UK will be conducted in 2021 and for Sweden in 2022.
+A feasibility study for Superlist Sweden will be conducted in 2022.

 The first Superlist Netherlands focused on Health.
 During the summer of 2020, Questionmark has investigated how supermarkets compare on questions such as: How healthy is the product assortment?
 Does the layout of the store facilitate healthy shopping?
 How healthy is the promotional brochure?